Justice52/Justice52/README.md

 🔭 I’m currently working on a Django project.
 🌱 I’m currently learning Django and abit of mobile development.
 👯 I’m looking to collaborate on more Django projects.
-📫 How to reach me: jayamdii@palm.edu.gh
+📫 How to reach me: jayamdoo@palm.edu.gh
 😄 Pronouns: He/Him/His

 <!--